 If you are connecting remotely via Remote Desktop Gateway you can turn your PC back on using the Wake My PC facility.
 Alternatively, staff and students can access most services from the cloud such as OneDrive for Business, or use the VPN.

 In some instances, staff may need to temporarily disable their computer's power-saving settings in order to run complex/specialist functions and programs over longer periods.
-You must specify a robust reason, such as needing a PC to run over long periods to conduct experiments, for example.
-Opting out will only apply to the PC you are using.
+You must specify a robust reason, such as needing a computer to run over long periods to conduct experiments, for example.
+Opting out will only apply to the computer you are using.
 To opt out of power saving, enter your details at Power Saving registration (Open in internet Explorer).

 Please be aware that opting out means that up to half a tonne of additional CO2 is released into the atmosphere every year, so as soon as you're able to opt back in please do.